 Many people confuse buprenorphine and Suboxone.
 But these two drugs work differently as part of medication-assisted treatment (MAT).
 Both treat opioid addiction and help people end their dependence on these deadly drugs like heroin, morphine, prescription painkillers, and fentanyl.

 Buprenorphine therapy involves the use of buprenorphine only.
-However, Suboxone treatment combines buprenorphine with another drug called naloxone.
-Your addiction specialist in your buprenorphine treatment program in Lakewood CO helps you decide which method of medication-assisted treatment best suits your opioid recovery needs.
+However, Suboxone treatment in Lakewood, CO, combines buprenorphine with another drug called naloxone.
+Your addiction specialist in your buprenorphine treatment program in Lakewood, CO helps you decide which method of medication-assisted treatment best suits your opioid recovery needs.

 Buprenorphine therapy activates your brain’s opioid receptors just like the drugs you abuse, but only to an extent.
 This means the opioid agonist provides low-level effects like your drug to prevent withdrawal symptoms, but without providing a high.
 So using this medication in treatment helps you avoid feeling ill from withdrawal and craving your drug.
 You can focus on rehab treatment and avoid deadly relapse, thanks to this supervised MAT.

 The downside of buprenorphine is its potential for addiction.
 Like with other opioids, unsupervised use of the medication can lead to dependence and even overdose.
 But when you receive treatment through a buprenorphine treatment program in Lakewood, CO at AspenRidge Recovery, you stay safe and comfortable throughout your rehab program.
 One safe option is through the use of a buprenorphine patch, giving you only the amount of medication you need.